 § 1003.7 does not permit any of these modes of transportation to be used as components of a means of egress.
-The only exception is for elevators used as an accessible means of egress per § 1009.4, where they are provided with standby power and also with operation and signal devices per § 2.27 of ASME A17.1.
+The only exceptions are for elevators used as an egress component for high-rise buildings per § 403.6.2 or as an accessible means of egress per § 1009.4, where they are provided with standby power and also with operation and signal devices per § 2.27 of ASME A17.1.